aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraph/isendofheaderfooter/_index.md

 linktitle: IsEndOfHeaderFooter
 articleTitle: IsEndOfHeaderFooter
 second_title: Aspose.Words for .NET
-description: Paragraph IsEndOfHeaderFooter property.
-True if this paragraph is the last paragraph in the HeaderFooter main text story of a Section false otherwise in C#.
+description: Discover the IsEndOfHeaderFooter property for paragraphs.
+Easily determine if a paragraph is the last in a HeaderFooter, enhancing document structure.
 type: docs
 weight: 70
 url: /net/aspose.words/paragraph/isendofheaderfooter/